kagaimiq/jielie/cpu/index.md

 For example it is used in the AC630N and AC632N series, which do not do any audio so they don't need such powerful and complex CPU's that do not have any real benefit for the intended application of these chips (Bluetooth Low Energy stuff)

+It's also used as a control CPU in the P11 subsystem.

 [More info](q32s.md)

 ## f59